Colleges tallying costs for housing refunds

 Arkansas State University calculated reimbursements based in part on a student's "out-of-pocket" expenses for housing and meals after financial aid awards, including institutional and outside scholarships, as well as state and federal grants.

-Some other large universities, including the University of Arkansas, Fayetteville and Arkansas Tech University, are not considering a student's aid award when calculating reimbursements.
+Some other large universities, including the University of Arkansas and Arkansas Tech University, are not considering a student's aid award when calculating reimbursements.

 "I think institutions across the country are working hard to be fair to students and do what they can afford to do," said Jeff Hankins, a spokesman for the Arkansas State University System.